Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 \subsection{Per-pixel methods}

-The per-pixel strategy is first realized by the observation map in CNN-PS \cite{ikehata2018cnn}.
-The observation map merges all observations pixel-by-pixel (extract the inter-image intensity variation of each pixel \cite{yang2022ps}).
-As shown in Fig. \ref{figobsmap}, the fusion rule is based on the pixel intensity and the orthogonal projected light direction.
-Specifically, this approach aggregates the respective pixels of each input image into a fixed-size observation map by the 2D coordinates of projected normalized lighting directions (along axis-$z$).
-The observation map is effective in the photometric stereo task because of three reasons.
+The per-pixel strategy was first implemented using the observation map in CNN-PS \cite{ikehata2018cnn}.
+The observation map essentially fused all observations pixel-by-pixel, capturing the inter-image intensity variations for each pixel.
+Observation maps were also widely used in recent near-field photometric stereo \cite{logothetis2023cnn} and multiview photometric stereo \cite{kaya2022uncertainty} tasks.
+Fig. \ref{figobsmap} illustrates the fusion rule, which is based on both the pixel intensity and the orthogonal projected light direction.
+Specifically, observation maps \cite{ikehata2018cnn} are determined by projecting light directions from a 3D space (hemisphere) onto a fixed-size observation map plane (along the axis-$z$ direction).
+Each observation map can represent the feature at a single-pixel position.
+The observation map proves to be effective in photometric stereo for three reasons.
 First, its size is independent of the number of input images.
-Second, its values are independent of the order of the input images.
-Third, the information of the lighting directions is embedded in the observation map \cite{ikehata2018cnn}.
+Second, the values are independent of the order of the input images.
+Third, the information on the light directions and intensities is embedded in the observation map \cite{ikehata2018cnn}.
+Recently, Ikehata \cite{ikehata2022does} further took advantage of the physical interpretability of the observation map, making the observation map parse the physical intrinsic attributes to form a self-supervised inverse rendering pipeline.